Cecil Bostock: World War I

 which embarked from Sydney, New South Wales, on board HMAT A28 Miltiades on 2 August 1917.

-He served as a gunner where he made his only image of the war Day breaks-cold-shrieking-bloody'.
+He served as a gunner where he made his only image of the war Day breaks-cold-shrieking-bloody.

-He was discharged from the army in February 1920 in Sydney, and soon after married an English girl he had met in London whilst stationed there for six months in 1919.
+He was discharged from the army in February 1920 in Sydney, and soon after married an English girl he had met in London while there for six months in 1919.
 In London, Bostock joined the Royal Photographic Society and socialized in photography circles.
 He also held a one-man show of his watercolours of war scenes at the Adelphi Gallery in 1920.

 The Sydney Camera Circle

 On 28 November 1916, a group of six photographers met at Bostock's 'Little Studio in Phillip Street' to form the Pictorialist " Sydney Camera Circle ".
 This initially included Cecil Bostock, James Stening, W. S. White, Malcolm McKinnon and James Paton, and they were later joined by Henri Mallard.

 A "manifesto" was drawn up by Cecil and signed by all six attendees who pledged "to work and to advance pictorial photography and to show our own Australia in terms of sunlight rather than those of greyness and dismal shadows".
 This established what was known as the 'sunshine school' of photography.
 The style of pictorialism practiced by Australians was "concerned with the play of light, sunshine and shadow, and the attention to nature and the landscape, and had an affinity with the Heidelberg School of painters."

 During the war Harold Cazneaux used Bostock's Phillip St. studio in Denman Chambers while Bostock was away.
 'The Circle' records show that meetings continued to be held in Bostock's studio until 1921.

 The Sydney Camera Circle(1920's - 40's): In 2002 a photography exhibit was held at the Shoto Museum of Art in Tokyo and the Members listed by Yuri Mitsuda, Curator in the Exhibition Catalogue were: Cecil Westmoreland Bostock, Harold Pierce Cazneaux, Monte Luke(Charles Montague Luke), Henri Marie Joseph Mallard, D'Archy J. Webster, Charles E. Wakeford, William Stewart White, James E. Paton, Arthur William Christopher Ford, and Kiichiro(or Kihei) ISHIDA.
 Olive Cotton joined the Circle in 1939 as the first female member.